-Following English, Welsh and Scottish Government announcements this year, we're delighted that from 2017, injured veterans in England, Scotland and Wales will no longer have to surrender most of their military compensation to pay for their social care.
+Following English, Welsh and Scottish Government announcements this year, injured veterans in England, Scotland and Wales will no longer have to surrender most of their military compensation to pay for their social care from 2017.

 By contacting their MPs about this issue, our supporters were instrumental in persuading their Government to protect injured veterans’ compensation payments.
-Thank you to everyone who gave their support; the new changes really will make a huge difference to thousands of injured veterans just like Keith and Fred.
+Thank you to everyone who gave their support; the new changes really will make a huge difference to thousands of injured veterans just like Keith.

 Veterans injured in Service before 5 April 2005 receive a War Disablement Pension in compensation.
 Yet, unlike civilians, if these veterans have or develop social care needs, they find that most of their compensation is taken to pay for their care.